 The filament is guided into the extrusion head, which has to be heated to the point where the ABS plastic melts in order to turn it into a liquid.
 Once it has been liquefied, it is then deposited layer by layer onto the printing platform (build plate).
 One of the main features of ABS material is the fact that it is affordable, making it a type of additive manufacturing material that is favored by many industries.
 The cost of 3D printing with ABS has reduced significantly, because of the lapse of patents that relate to FDM technology, saving businesses and industries a considerable amount of money.

 ABS material has good physical properties, such as a high level of tensile strength and stiffness.
 It is used for mechanical purposes and because of its electrical properties.
 Heat and chemical resistance makes ABS favorable for many applications, while it is flame retardant as well.

-Therefore, when it comes to printing and using a FFF 3D printer, ABS plastic is a popular choice.
+Therefore, when it comes to printing and using a FDM 3D printer, ABS plastic is a popular choice.
 This is due to the way in which ABS material can be used to quickly create prototypes at a low cost and increased efficiency.
 Its features enable manufacturers to create 3D models that engineers and research departments can use to enhance their knowledge and make their working methods more efficient and cost effective.

 ABS material 3D printing tips